undergroundrap/devbootLLM/README.md

 # devbootLLM - Interactive Programming Learning Platform

-**Learn to code with 100% verified, production-ready lessons.** Master Java and Python with **1,400 comprehensive lessons** featuring real-time code execution, AI-powered assistance, and framework-specific examples used by professional developers at Google, Amazon, and Facebook.
+**Learn to code with 100% verified, production-ready lessons.** Master Java and Python with **1,450 comprehensive lessons** featuring real-time code execution, AI-powered assistance, and framework-specific examples used by professional developers at Google, Amazon, and Facebook.

-## 🎉 **ALL 1,400 LESSONS VERIFIED (100%)** 🎉
+## 🎉 **ALL 1,450 LESSONS VERIFIED (100%)** 🎉

-✅ **700/700 Java lessons** - Every solution compiles and executes correctly ✅ **700/700 Python lessons** - Every solution compiles and executes correctly ✅ **100% real code** - All lessons use actual production frameworks (Spring Boot, Flask, JPA, asyncio, pandas) ✅ **Fully tested** - Validated with actual compilers (Python 3.12, Java 17) ✅ **Job-ready** - From "Hello World" to employed developer in one platform
+✅ **725/725 Java lessons** - Every solution compiles and executes correctly ✅ **725/725 Python lessons** - Every solution compiles and executes correctly ✅ **100% real code** - All lessons use actual production frameworks (Django, Spring Security, Spring Cloud, pandas, NumPy) ✅ **Fully tested** - Validated with actual compilers (Python 3.12, Java 17) ✅ **Job-ready** - From "Hello World" to employed developer in one platform